Magento 2 (Adobe Commerce) Pricing Explained

 Magento Open Source Pricing: Is Magento Free?

-In terms of licensing, you can use Magento Open Source out of charge.
+In terms of licensing, you can use Magento Open Source at no charge.
 So, technically, yes, Magento is free.

 You get all the essentials and the customization options that Magento is known for entirely out of charge.
 Its core functionalities are enough for any basic e-commerce storefront.